 Indeed, 72% of manufacturing executives surveyed by NewtonX said that sourcing high-quality labor is their number one concern with digitizing the industry.

 The challenge isn’t just in finding people who can do basic coding.
 It’s also in finding people who understand the industry well enough, and have enough technical knowledge, to ideate and implement new automated processes.
 BMW, for instance, has multiple paths to labor switching so that it can utilize the knowledge of its workers in streamlining their jobs.

 The Future Manufacturing Workforce: Retrained and Newly Valued

-The US is lagging behind Germany and other European countries when it comes to automating manufacturing, which makes finding top talent all the more urgent.
+The US is lagging behind Germany and other European countries when it comes to automating manufacturing.
+As a result, finding top talent is all the more urgent.
 Where once the industry depended on oversees labor, today it depends on superior technology.
-Because of this, companies will not only need to create new position paths, both internally and externally, but will also need to invest in talent to a greater extent than they have previously.
+Because of this, companies will not only need to create new internal and external position paths.
+They will also need to invest in talent to a greater extent than they have previously.